 Austin Wrenn grew up knowing that he wanted to be a farmer.
 He and his little brother, Ethan, grew up working on the farm alongside Fletcher and Mitchell.
 Fletcher passed away in 2008, and Mitchell took over the operation.
 Eventually, Austin started in the agriculture program at NC State, and Ethan began working towards a forestry degree a few years later.
 Once graduation came around, Austin had an offer to work for an international greenhouse company, which he took in order to get industry experience.

 Since 2018, Austin has been a full-time farmer on the land that has been in his family for over 100 years.
-Ethan is now pursuing a degree in nursing, along with working as the farm mechanic, berry and flower picker, and fix-it man whenever he is able to get away from his studies.
+Ethan is now a nurse, along with working as the farm mechanic, berry and flower picker, and fix-it man whenever he is not working his full-time job.
 They both work together, along with the entire Wrenn family with the common goal of farming and keeping the land in the family for generations to come.